 Advances to suppliers mainly include advance payments made by My Solid to suppliers for future purchases of mobile phone units and accessories (see Note 25.1).
-These also include advances made to various suppliers made by SVC for the purchase of pro-tapes, video and medical equipment, and spare parts.
-There were no impairment losses recognized in 2021 as management believes that these advances are still recoverable.
-Further, the Group can apply the related payables to this related party in case it defaults.
+These also include advances made by SVC to various suppliers for the purchase of pro-tapes, video and medical equipment, and spare parts.
+There were no impairment losses recognized in 2023 and 2022 as management believes that these advances are still recoverable.
+Further, the Group can apply the related payables to this related party in case of defaults.